learn-co-students/nyc-web-051120/37-hogwarts/README.md

 * create an index displaying all hog tiles
 * render each hog name and picture in a tile
-* show the hog's details upon a user's click
+* show the hog's details upon a user's click state for showDetails
 * filter the hogs that are greased
 * sort the hogs based on name
 * sort the hogs based on weight

+* Tech Debt: weird behavior with the wrong cards staying details open when we switch greased

 * BONUS: allow users to hide hogs (not delete them, just hide them from view!)
 * BONUS: bring in pig gifs from an API